grab/engineering-blog/_posts/2022-01-20-biometrics-authentication.md

 Biometric authentication powered by device biometrics provides a robust platform to enhance trust.
 This is because modern phones provide a few key features that allow client server trust to be established:

-1. Biometric sensor (fingerprint or face ID)
+1. Biometric sensor (fingerprint or face ID).
-2. Advent of devices with secure enclaves
+2. Advent of devices with secure enclaves.

 A secure enclave, being a part of the device, is separate from the main operating system (OS) at the kernel level.
 The enclave is used to store private keys that can be unlocked only by the biometrics on the device.